 NO BOOSTERISM: When you leave a comment or message on a blogpost, make sure you are focused on adding to the conversation.
 When you sign it, don’t list multiple websites or your slogan and a pile of digital identities.
 It turns people away.

 If you are at a corporate event and all you do is edit your YouTube video or Tweet, you are not projecting a positive image.
 Instead, drink it in.
-You might get a real live opportunity instead of an online one.
+You might get a real life opportunity instead of an online one.
 One day you could get the chance to manage some corporate events

 NIX NEGATIVITY: Don’t criticize ideas and people very much.
 You don’t want to be labeled a negative person.
 An alternative: Be an expert.
 Find three or so online communities in your field of interest area and create bonds, share ideas or information, or write reviews.